mahaloz/ctf-wiki-en/docs/misc/picture/gif.md

 ### WDCTF-2017:3-2

-The animation in GIFs are made up of a sequence of frames, each frame can be an image that contains hidden information.
+The animation in GIFs is made up of a sequence of frames, each frame can be an image that contains hidden information.

 You can use the `convert` command to separate each frame in the GIF file.